Wednesday,

 First 8 Things to Do With a Burned Down House

-Fires caused $12.7 billion in direct property damage in 2021, according to the National Fire Protection Association
+Fires caused $12.7 billion in direct property damage in 2021, according to a National Fire Protection Association report

 House fires are horrible, and if you're reading this because your house burned down, we're so sorry for your loss.